sunwoo604/cse151bcomp/README.md

 - actual_final_weight.pt has been reproduced through the same steps that are described on the final report.
 - The original weights has been lost throughout the further hyperparameter tuning process.
-- If you want to use the diffrent dataset, replace the "test = pd.read_csv('kaggle_data/test_public.csv')" with whatever the file that you choose
+- If you want to use the different dataset, replace the "test = pd.read_csv('kaggle_data/test_public.csv')" with whatever the file that you choose